fbpx

 Okay, Moms, you know – immediate heart bleed.

-I contemplate where to go with this.
-I can calmly provide support.
-I can probe.
-I can give advice.
+I contemplate where to go with this and I can calmly provide support.
+So, I can probe and I can give advice.
 This is a conundrum as anything I say will have major import and this needs to be handled delicately.

 Then it hits me.